SharePoint/sp-dev-docs/docs/embedded/mslearn/m02-02-unit.md

 ## Summary

-In this section, you’ll complete the initial steps to create a web application that will perform CRUD operations on a SharePoint repository services Container.
+In this section, you’ll complete the initial steps to create a web application that will perform CRUD operations on a SharePoint Embedded Container.

 ## Next Steps

-Let's get started and continue with the next topic in this tutorial, [Hands on Lab - Setup & configure the SharePoint repository services environment and web app project](./m02-03-hol.md), where you'll set up a project with a server-side REST API, authenticated through Microsoft Entra, to interact with SharePoint repository services Containers via Microsoft Graph API, and a client-side single-page React app to display the contents.
+Let's get started and continue with the next topic in this tutorial, [Hands on Lab - Setup & configure the SharePoint Embedded environment and web app project](./m02-03-hol.md), where you'll set up a project with a server-side REST API, authenticated through Microsoft Entra, to interact with SharePoint Embedded Containers via Microsoft Graph API, and a client-side single-page React app to display the contents.
 Upon completion, you'll have a foundational project ready for further functional expansion in subsequent sections.